jaredpalmer/after.js/UPGRADING.md

 ### `routes.js` config changed

-In order to send assets (css and js files) from initial server response, we need to change how we define our routes.
+To send assets (CSS and JS files) from the initial server response, we need to change how we define our routes.

 From: